 Both Nursery and Reception operate on the ratios outlined in the DfE guidance and adhere to these as a minimum at all times.
 All staff have experience within EYFS but qualifications may vary.
-Every staff member attends regular meetings and CPD sessions with the EYFS Leader.
+Every staff member has a copy of the planning and are encouraged to share ideas and activities to help facilitate learning.